tanneerugowtham6/Linux_Assignment/README.md

 # Linux_Assignment

+---

+## Problem Statement

+Rahul, a Senior DevOps engineer at TechCorp, needs to set up and manage development environments for two new developers, Sarah and Mike.
+The setup must ensure proper system monitoring, user management, troubleshooting capabilities, and automated backup procedures.

+As a Fresher DevOps Engineer, you are assisting Rahul in implementing a secure, monitored, and well-maintained development environment that meets the organization’s operational and security standards.
+Additionally, Sarah and Mike are tasked with setting up automated backups for their respective web servers.

+### Task 1: System Monitoring Setup

+Install and configure htop or nmon to monitor CPU, memory, and processes, using df and du for disk usage tracking, and identifying resource-intensive processes.
+Proper logging of system metrics and clear documentation of the setup are essential.

+### Task 2: User Management and Access Control

+Evaluation includes creating user accounts for Sarah and Mike with secure passwords, setting up isolated directories with appropriate permissions, and enforcing a password policy with expiration and complexity.
+Detailed documentation of user management steps is required.

+### Task 3: Backup Configuration for Web Servers

+Configure automated backups for Apache (/etc/httpd/, /var/www/html/) and Nginx (/etc/nginx/, /usr/share/nginx/html/), scheduling cron jobs to run every Tuesday at 12:00 AM, using the correct naming convention for backup files, and verifying backup integrity.
+Proper documentation and logs are necessary.

+Overall Report and Presentation

+The report should clearly summarize implementation steps and challenges, including relevant screenshots or terminal outputs demonstrating task completion.

+---

 ## Practice Assignment on Testing, Linux and Servers
 This repository consists of Assignments performed as part of HeroVired Program.